zapatacomputing/benchq/README.md

 pip install '.[pyscf]'
 ```

-To run resource estimation for Microsoft, one needs to have Microsoft Resource Estimation package configured.
+To run resource estimation using Azure QRE, one needs to have Azure QRE package configured.
 I'm not sure if that's even possible for a general audience at the moment.

 ## Usage